 Where the Pressure Comes From

-There are many reasons for this pressure, but much of it comes from the fact that the rest of your staff cannot adequately shoulder the burden and you have no internal candidates to promote.
+There are many reasons for this pressure, but much comes from the fact that the rest of your staff cannot adequately shoulder the burden and you have no internal candidates to promote.
 This happens when:

-- We ignore the need to develop a back-up bench, for each position
+- We ignore the need to develop a backup bench for each position

-- Our resources are tied up in loyal but below-average employees, leaving little time to properly train and promote someone new
+- Our resources are tied up in loyal but below-average employees, leaving little time to properly train and promote someone new.

-- We skip doing honest and aggressive performance evaluations and can’t accurately challenge employee performance
+- We skip doing honest and aggressive performance evaluations and can’t accurately challenge employee performance.

-- We don’t seek out game-changers in our industry
+- We don’t seek out game-changers in our industry.

-- We take the easy way out and don’t honestly tell some of our teammates that they aren’t cutting it
+- We take the easy way out and don’t honestly tell some of our teammates that they aren’t cutting it.

 Tips for Making Decisions Under Pressure